-JoAnn Cerdenia belongs to a very rare and small group of harp players in the Philippines.
-Even rarer, she is one of less-than-a-handful professionally-trained harp teachers in the country.
-She finished her studies in music composition at the University of the Philippines in Diliman, Quezon City, and subsequently completed her harp studies at Robert Schumann Hochschule in Düsseldorf, Germany.
+JoAnn Cerdenia is a passionate harpist and educator with extensive training in music composition and harp performance.
+She completed her studies in music composition at the University of the Philippines and her harp studies at the Robert Schumann Hochschule in Düsseldorf, Germany.

 Her passion for the harp began at an early age when she saw a street harpist in her hometown in Cebu.
 Though she lacked the means to pursue the instrument, this early exposure to the harp was to stay and grow in her heart.